soodrajesh/soodrajesh/README.md

-👋 Hey there, I'm @soodrajesh!
+👋 Hey there, I'm Raj!
 Exploring the tech universe with a curious mind.
 Here's a quick snapshot:

 👀 What I'm into: